-Yes, a free gift!
-For a successful no-fuss edible garden, download my quick reference chart for plants that will help or hinder your edible garden.
-No email required.
+For a successful no-fuss edible garden, download our Companion Plants Reference chart for plants that will help or hinder your edible garden.
+No email required!

 Just click or tap this link: bauercombs_companion_plants.pdf

-If you find the chart helpful, please 'like' our blog below.
+If you find the chart helpful, please let us know by giving us a thumbs-up below.

 Local Food Bank